 For many golfers, a single plane swing may help eliminate errors in the swing.
 It can help gain more control over the golf shot and allow golfers to simplify their swing.

 Benefits of the Single Plane Golf Swing

-While this may be the case for professional golfers, many amateurs may find the single plane golf swing to be much easier.
-Here are the most common benefits of switching to a single plane golf swing.
+While this may be the case for a professional golfer, many amateurs may find the single plane swing to be much easier.
+Here are the most common benefits of switching to a single plane swing.